Skip to main content

 Bad questions to avoid:

-- "Would you use a product that does X?"
-(They will always say yes to be polite)
+• "Would you use a product that does X?"
+(They'll always say yes to be polite)

 Validate Willingness to Pay

 Talk is cheap.
-The strongest signal of demand is when someone agrees to pay you before the product even exists.
+Always has been.
+Strongest signal of demand is when someone agrees to pay you before the product even exists.
 Create a landing page describing your solution, set up a waitlist, and see if people sign up.
 Better yet, offer a "founder's deal" — lifetime access at a steep discount for early adopters who pay upfront.
-If nobody bites, you have your answer.
+If nobody bites, you've got your answer.
+It might sting, but it's better than finding out six months and several lakhs later.

 Study the Competition

 Identify every existing tool in your space.
 Use them.
 Pay for them.
 Understand their strengths and weaknesses.
-Your product does not need to be better at everything — it needs to be significantly better at one thing that a specific audience deeply cares about.
+Your product doesn't need to be better at everything — it needs to be significantly better at one thing that a specific audience deeply cares about.

 Phase 2: Building Your MVP

-The MVP (Minimum Viable Product) is not a stripped-down version of your full vision.
-It is the smallest possible product that solves the core problem well enough that people will pay for it.
+Your MVP (Minimum Viable Product) isn't a stripped-down version of your full vision.
+It's the smallest possible product that solves the core problem well enough that people will pay for it.
 Nothing more.
+Resist the urge to add "just one more feature."
+That urge kills startups.

 Choosing Your Tech Stack

-For a SaaS product in 2026, here is the stack I would recommend to most Indian founders.
-It optimises for developer availability (important when hiring in India), ecosystem maturity, and cost efficiency.
+For a SaaS product in 2026, here's the stack I'd recommend to most Indian founders.
+It's optimized for developer availability (important when hiring in India), ecosystem maturity, and cost efficiency.

 Frontend: